Thirty-eight

 When I am thirty-eight, I receive a phone call.
 The operator asks me if

 I wish to accept charges from Theodore Russell, my father.
-I haven't spoken to the
+I haven't spoken

 man for at least nine years.